12 of Seattle's best beaches

 Best beach for kayaking

 Forest trails, an outdoor heated swimming pool and scenic beaches make Lincoln Park one of Seattle’s most underrated.
 Set on a bluff overlooking Puget Sound, the park features nearly 4 miles of cycling trails, numerous picnic pavilions and a bathhouse.
-A canoe and kayak launch gives you access to the expansive shoreline, and a playground makes this a winning park for families.
+A canoe and kayak launch gives you access to the expansive shoreline, and a renovated playground with equipment for children of all ages and abilities makes this a winning park for families.

 10. Green Lake Park